FlaxEngine/FlaxDocs/manual/release-notes/0_3/index.md

 ![Terrain World](media/terrain_pic_09.gif)

-Creating terrain system was not enough to enable developers to create huge world.
+Creating terrain system was not enough to enable developers to create huge worlds.
 While Flax rendering pipeline is already quite optimized for big scenes we applied more optimizations to CPU rendering code and scene ticking code to make it run even faster.
 This results in **great performance** and **less memory usage**.
 Scene objects culling has been improved (using *Radix* sort and better data locality).
-Draw calls sorting is not even faster and Flax does not allocate any memory during scene rendering.
+Draw calls sorting is not only faster but Flax does not allocate any memory during scene rendering.

 ### Scripting Improvements